Democrats on edge after 2020 election season’s ragged launch

 “I don’t think that, quite frankly, anyone that has not won one of those two states, other than Mike, will go on to be the nominee,” said Kevin Sheekey, Bloomberg’s campaign manager.

 Bloomberg is courting Biden donors — for support, not money — as well as moderate lawmakers who worry that Sanders or another liberal would put their House seats in swing districts at risk.
-On Thursday, Bloomberg’s team announced an endorsement from New Jersey Rep. Mikie Sherrill, who was also being pursued by Biden.
+In the past week, Bloomberg’s team announced endorsements from New Jersey Rep. Mikie Sherrill, who was also being pursued by Biden, and Michigan Rep. Haley Stevens.
+Both flipped Republican-held House seats in 2018.

 Bloomberg’s eye-popping ad spending has caught the attention of Trump, who is closely following the Democratic race.
 The president regularly quizzes advisers about the strengths and weaknesses of his possible opponents, according to aides.